thekitchen-pot/thekitchen-pot/src/content/blog/best-over-the-sink-cutting-board.md

 ---
-title: "10 Best Over the Sink Cutting Board to Make Food Prep a Breeze"
+title: 10 Best Over the Sink Cutting Board to Make Food Prep a Breeze
-slug: "best-over-the-sink-cutting-board"
+slug: best-over-the-sink-cutting-board
-pubDate: "2020-06-27"
+pubDate: 2020-06-27
-modDate: "2025-02-20"
+modDate: 2025-02-20
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/cutting-boards.jpg"
+image: src/content/blog/images/cutting-boards.jpg
-coverAlt: "10 Best Over the Sink Cutting Board to Make Food Prep a Breeze"
+coverAlt: 10 Best Over the Sink Cutting Board to Make Food Prep a Breeze
+description: >-
-description: "If you're looking to expand your cutting space and make meal prep more efficient, consider investing in the best over the sink cutting board.
-These boards come with colanders for draining excess liquid and can even store veggies as you cut them, saving you time"
+  If you're looking to expand your cutting space and make meal prep more efficient, consider investing in the best over the sink cutting board.
+These boards come with colanders for draining excess liquid and can even store veggies as you cut them, saving you time
-tags: ["cutting-boards", "knife-sets-under-100", "sinks"]
+tags:
+  - cutting-boards
+  - knife-sets-under-100
+  - sinks
-category: "Cookware Equipment"
+category: Cookware Equipment
 ---

 Do you want more cutting space when preparing your meals?
 Well, buying the best over the sink cutting board is a brilliant way to expand your cutting space over your sink.